stopdaydreaming/bossgirl-day-planner/README.md

-# bossgirl-day-planner

-# The Coding Quiz 🤓
+# Boss Girl Day Planner 💅

 ## Description
 A simple calendar application that allows a user to save events for each hour of the day.